lefakkomies/pynomo-doc/doc/source/introduction/introduction_text1.rst

 - Aeronautics, in which nomograms were used for decades in the cockpits of aircraft of all descriptions.
 As a navigation and flight control aid, nomograms were fast, compact and easy-to-use calculators.

 - Astronomical calculations, as in the post-launch orbital calculations of Sputnik 1 by P.E.
-Elyasberg.[1]
+Elyasberg.

 - Engineering work of all kinds: Electrical design of filters and transmission lines, mechanical calculations of stress and loading, optical calculations, and so forth.